Live

 Ad — in-content-2 (300×250)

-The Reserve Bank of India (RBI) has coordinated with major banking institutions to establish standardised testing benchmarks.
-These assessments examine both external-facing digital channels—mobile banking apps, net banking platforms, payment gateways—and internal systems that process financial transactions and maintain customer records.
+Banks across India are implementing multi-layered security assessments to evaluate system responses to AI-driven attack scenarios.
+The RBI has coordinated with major banking institutions to establish standardised testing benchmarks that examine both external-facing digital channels—mobile banking apps, net banking platforms, payment gateways—and internal systems processing financial transactions.

 Advertisement